TurboMind-tech/politica-privacidade/README.md

 Firebase App Check enabled for additional protection.

-No personal data is stored or transmitted without authorization.
+No Personal Information is stored or transmitted without authorization.

 Users without Google Play Services may still use the app; however, some features may be limited.

 Changes to This Policy
 This Privacy Policy may be updated at any time to reflect improvements, legal requirements, or technical adjustments.
+We encourage you to review it periodically.

 📘 Terms of Use – US Compliant